chuanconggao/extratools/docs/functions/printtools.md

 Redirects the output of `print` to standard error.

+!!! tip
-- The same parameters are accepted.
+    The same parameters of builtin `print` are accepted.

 ## To String

 Tools for generating the intuitive string representation.

+!!! info
-- Builtin function `repr` is used to print each item safely.
+    Builtin function `repr` is used to print each item safely.

 ### `iter2str(seq, limit=None)`